 \section{Implementation}

-The described theory was implemented to the commercial FE code Abaqus.
-The main idea is to use Abaqus on the macro scale and the already established lightweight self contained code called \texttt{MonolithFE\textsuperscript{2}} on the micro scale \cite{Lange2021_monolithic}.
-On the one hand Abaqus is well tested and has a lot of built-in features and materialroutines, on the other hand Abaqus is not reentrant and for that matter it is also too unflexible to implement the hyper ROM method in a straightforward manner.
+The algorithmic approach described above was implemented to the commercial FE code Abaqus.
+The main strategy in doing so was to use Abaqus on the macroscale and the previously established very compact, self-contained code \texttt{MonolithFE\textsuperscript{2}}, see \citep{Lange2021_monolithic}, on the microscale.
+This was motivated by the fact that Abaqus is well tested and has a lot of built-in features and material routines.
+On the other hand, Abaqus is not reentrant---i.e.~the program cannot call itself from within---and also too inflexible to implement the hyper ROM method in a straightforward manner.

-In Figure \ref{fig:program_flow_charts} a flowchart is shown, which briefly depicts the main sub processes of the program.
-All parts of the \texttt{MonolithFE\textsuperscript{2}} Kernel are written in object-oriented \texttt{FORTRAN 2003}.
+Figure \ref{fig:program_flow_charts} shows a flowchart that concisely illustrates the main sub-processes of the program.
+All parts of the \texttt{MonolithFE\textsuperscript{2}} kernel are written in object-oriented \texttt{FORTRAN 2003}.
 Abaqus enters the code at a specific macroscopic integration point $\alpha$ through the \texttt{UMAT} interface.
-Since the \texttt{UMAT} interface only supports state variables $\underline{a}_{\alpha}$ to an extent of 10,000 float numbers and only provides data from the last converged step, a self written data management using Pointers had to be implemented.

-To make Abaqus element and material routines compatible to Abaqus and therewith allow e.g.~a testing of the respective routines independently in Abaqus, the \texttt{UEL} and \texttt{UMAT} interface is also used within \texttt{MonolithFE\textsuperscript{2}}.
+Since the \texttt{UMAT} interface only supports state variables $\underline{a}_{\alpha}$ to an extent of 10,000 floating point numbers and only provides data from the last converged step, a self-written, pointer based data management had to be implemented.
+To make external, user-defined element and material routines compatible with Abaqus and thereby allow the testing of the respective routines independently in Abaqus, the \texttt{UEL} and \texttt{UMAT} interface is also used within \texttt{MonolithFE\textsuperscript{2}}.

-The systems of equations are solved using the highly optimized \texttt{INTEL one api MKL} package.
-In HF simulations the \texttt{PARDISO} solver is used for LU-factorizing the sparse matrix, which uses an efficient supernodal method.
-In ROM simulations the \texttt{GETRF/S} solver is applied, which relies on Toledo's recursive LU algorithm.
-It is worth mentioning that the inverses which appear in the text and the flowcharts are only written in favor of a slight notation, the inverses are never actually being calculated, rather the LU factorization is utilized together with the respective right hand sides.
+The systems of equations are solved using the highly optimized \texttt{Intel \textregistered\ oneAPI Math Kernel Library} package.
+In HF simulations, the \texttt{PARDISO} solver is used for LU-factorizing the sparse matrix, which involves an efficient supernodal method.
+In ROM simulations, the \texttt{GETRF/S} solver is applied, which relies on Toledo's recursive LU algorithm.
+It is worth mentioning that the inverse operators which appear in the text and the flowcharts are only written in favor of a simple notation; inverse matrices are never actually being calculated, but rather LU factorization is utilized, together with the respective right-hand sides.